-- a) Maintain a reflective portfolio of their learning experiences - b) Complete a skills log of clinical experiences obtained - c) Meet with their Education Facilitator four times a year (except during GPEP Year 1 training).
+- a) Maintain a reflective portfolio of their learning experiences - b) Complete a skills log of clinical experiences obtained c) Meet with their Education Facilitator four times a year (except during GPEP Year 1 training to assist and mentor with components of the programme (such as the development of the learning plan).
+Notes from these meetings can be included in the reflective log.